Faculty of Dentistry, Chulalongkorn University

 The Faculty of Dentistry, Chulalongkorn University, the first dental school in Thailand, was established in 1940.
 The school accepts about 65 undergraduate dental students per year (2024).
 In the QS World University Rankings by Subject 2024.
 Faculty of Dentistry, Chulalongkorn University, is ranked No. 1 among Thai Universities and World's Top 60.
+It's ranking has risen significantly in the last years, reaching the 32nd place globally in 2026.
+The Faculty offers undergraduate degree in Dentistry and a large array of postgraduate courses, Specialist Training and Research degrees.
+The Faculty offers programmes in Thai and English and in 2025 launched an international Masters Programme in Implants and Esthetic Restorative Dentistry (CUIE) in English.